Skip to content ↓

 We know how important it is for our students to be able to have conversations about their careers with people at home.
 We therefore hope that this short guide, in the form of FAQs, helps you with having those conversations.

-As always, careers teams in each academy can also support with any of these discussions, and are very happy to speak to parents and carers, as well as students.
+As always, careers teams in each academy can support you with these discussions and are very happy to speak to parents and carers as well as students.

 What subjects 'should' they study?